svrnm/opentelemetry.io/content/en/docs/contributing/new-content.md

   [Changes using GitHub](#changes-using-github) to learn how to edit a page.
 - If your changes are large, read [Work from a local fork](#fork-the-repo) to learn how to make changes locally on your computer.

+{{% alert title="Note" color="warning" %}}

+Before adding new content make sure you take a look into the [Content Strategy](./content-strategy.md), which will help you to understand what your content should be about and contain as examples.

+{{% /alert %}}

 {{% alert title="Tip" %}}